-The SHRM Learning system is a certification preparation and professional development tool that offer the most up-to-date HR content aligned with the HR Certification Institute Body of Knowledge.
+The SHRM® Learning system is a certification preparation and professional development tool that offer the most up-to-date HR content aligned with the HR Certification Institute Body of Knowledge.
 This program was designed to meet the demands of customers and instructors and is updated to reflect legislative changes and new HR developments.
 By attending this course, you'll benefit from an experienced instructor, interactions with peers and dynamic classroom environment that enhances learning and helps you stay on track.
 You'll also earn continuing education credits, and tuition reimbursement programs may cover your costs.

 - 1. Increase their knowledge of the HR professional's role. - 2.
 Understand and implement management functions, including planning, organizing, directing and controlling. - 3.
-Understand and implement the strategic planning process, the benefits and its role in HR. - 4.
-Understand the importance of the HR function. - 5.
-Understand and implement changes and new HR developments. - 6.
-Prepare for the Professional in Human Resources (PHR) and Senior Professional in Human Resources (SPHR) exams.
+Understand and implement the strategic planning process, the benefits and its role in HR.